Juliosso/StegIF/README.md

 In this project, Vue is extended with Vuetify, so pre-made Vuetify components can be used.
 All Vuetify components can be found [here](https://vuetifyjs.com/en/components/all/).

 ## AI statement
+During the preparation of this work the authors used Google Gemini in order to write a clear story dialogue and generate corresponding visual images.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the work.